Kareem Jackson: 2013

 Jackson and Joseph returned in 2013 as the Houston Texans' starting cornerback duo.
-He started the season off with three solo tackles in the Texans' season-opening 31–28 victory over the San Diego Chargers.
-The following game, Jackson recorded a season-high six solo tackles and made two pass deflections in a 30–24 win against the Titans.
+In Week 2, Jackson recorded a season-high six solo tackles and made two pass deflections in a 30–24 win against the Titans.
 During the third quarter, Jackson was flagged for unnecessary roughness after hitting Titans' receiver Kendall Wright, who was deemed a defenseless receiver at the time.
 Three days later, the NFL fined the former $42,000 for the hit, as it was deemed "dirty", and Wright was diagnosed with a concussion.
 Jackson missed Weeks 11 and 12 after suffering a fractured rib that limited his ability to play.

 Jackson finished the season with 56 combined tackles and nine deflected passes in 14 games and starts.
 PFF gave him a -4.3 pass coverage grade and he allowed a 106.1 QBR.
 He was ranked 81st (42%) in success rate by Football Outsiders.
 The Houston Texans finished the season with a 2–14 record; head coach Gary Kubiak was fired in Week 15.